BryanFRD/T-WEB-501-LIL_1/README.md

 # Back-end commands :
-npm install : allows to install librairies; npm run dev : allows to launch the website;
+npm install : allows to install librairies; npm start : allows to launch the website;